-The Integrated Business Services teams help promote Economic Development programs to current businesses and new start-up businesses.
+The Integrated Business Services teams help promote Economic Development programs to current Businesses and new start-up businesses.
 The teams will receive cross training on Economic Development programs.
 The following programs will be promoted:

-1. High Quality Jobs: The High Quality Jobs (HQJ) program provides qualifying businesses assistance to off-set some of the costs incurred to locate, expand or modernize an lowa facility.
+- 1. High Quality Jobs: The High Quality Jobs (HQJ) program provides qualifying businesses assistance to off-set some of the costs incurred to locate, expand or modernize an Iowa facility.
 This flexible program includes loans, forgivable loans, tax credits, exemptions and/or refunds.
-The lowa Economic Development Authority (IEDA) offers this program to promote growth in businesses, which employ lowans in jobs defined as high-quality by state statute.

-- 2. Economic Development Set Aside (EDSA): The Economic Development Set Aside (EDSA) program provides financial assistance to businesses and industries requiring assistance to create or retain job opportunities in Iowa.
+The Iowa Economic Development Authority (IEDA) offers this program to promote growth in businesses, which employ Iowans in jobs defined as high-quality by state statute. - 2.
+Economic Development Set Aside (EDSA): The Economic Development Set Aside (EDSA) program provides financial assistance to businesses and industries requiring assistance to create or retain job opportunities in Iowa.
 EDSA develops viable communities that provide economic opportunities for people, especially those with Iow- and moderate incomes.
 Priority is given to projects that create manufacturing jobs, add value to Iowa resources and/or increase exports.
 Preference is given to businesses that create or retain the greatest number of jobs with the least amount of program dollars.
 Projects must demonstrate a need for assistance.
 The only three valid criteria to determine need are: a financing gap, insufficient return on investment or location disadvantage. - 3.
-Workforce Training - Industrial New Jobs Training Program 260E Creating new jobs with employee training. - lowa Jobs Training Program 260F Providing job training to current employees. - Community College Consortium 260F Funding assistance for training projects in which two or more businesses participate. - Accelerated Career Education Program 260G Partnering with community colleges to train workforce. - Career Link Funding for workforce training for low-income individuals. - 4.
-Apprenticeships & Internships - Registered Apprenticeship Program There are more than 1,000 occupations eligible for apprenticeship training grants. - Student Internship Program Grants to small and medium-sized companies in targeted industries to support internship programs. - STEM Internship Program Grants to Iowa companies for internship programs in STEM fields. - 5.
-Targeted Small Business Program d.
-Strengthen linkages between the one-stop delivery system and unemployment insurance programs.
+Workforce Training - Industrial New Jobs Training Program 260E Creating new jobs with employee training. - Iowa Jobs Training Program 260F Providing job training to current employees. - Community College Consortium 260F Funding assistance for training projects in which two or more businesses participate. - Accelerated Career Education Program 260G Partnering with community colleges to train workforce. - Career Link Funding for workforce training for low-income individuals. - 4.
+Apprenticeships & Internships - Registered Apprenticeship Program There are more than 1,000 occupations eligible for apprenticeship training grants.

+- Student Internship Program Grants to small and medium-sized companies in targeted industries to support internship programs. - STEM Internship Program Grants to Iowa companies for internship programs in STEM fields.

+5. Targeted Small Business Program